France

 Creation of the State-Diploma

-Decree No. 74-112 establishing the State Diploma of Psychorehabilitation therapist (Psychorééducateur) is promulgated on February 15, 1974.
+As a result of the FFP actions, the decree No. 74-112 establishing the State Diploma of Psychorehabilitation therapist (Psychorééducateur) is promulgated on February 15, 1974.
 The diploma is issued under the authority of the Ministry of Public Health

-1988 publication of the Skills Decree in 1988.
+1988 Publication of the Skills Decree in 1988.

 1995 Attainment of the status of Auxiliary to Medicine.